Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### About Us

-* Desciption of the centre
-  * Climbing equipment available
-  * Location on map, opening times & contact

 ![About us section when the viewport's width is 768px or greater](./docs/about-us-section-768px.webp)

 When the viewport is wider than 767px, the 'about us' section is broken into two vertical blocks, with the contact information for the site in the right column.